natgo/wt-wiki-scraper/wikitext-transpiled/ground/AGS.md

 * Unmanned turret grants a better survivability when hull-down
 * Effective mobility
-* Decent gun depression
+* Good gun depression
 * Laser rangefinder
 * 5 second reload is faster than most competing tanks

 '''Cons:'''

 * Little to no armour, with frontal weak spots
-* Gun is passable for the battle rating, needs to hit weak spots on most medium tanks it faces frontally, and can easily net poor damage results.
+* Gun, while passable, needs to hit weak spots on most medium tanks it faces frontally, and can easily net poor damage results.
 * Low-calibre machine guns are of little use
-* Limited gun elevation
 * Its 1st generation thermal sights are vastly inferior to those of other encountered vehicles, such as the [[T-72AV (TURMS-T)]]
 * Low zoom optics make some long-range engagements difficult, if not impossible
 * Ammo rack is placed far into the back of the vehicle, being hit while on the move can prove accidentally fatal